wuodnyawasi/July-2025-Cohort-Hackathon/README.md

 - IT student with a passion for cybersecurity
 - Certified in Cybersecurity (ISC²)
 - OSINT training by Basel Institute of Governance
-- Experience working at the DCI Digital Forensic Lab
+- Experience working at Digital Forensic Lab
-- Former law enforcement officer with a focus on digital crime

 ## 📁 Project Structure
 /portfolio/